 Facilities that adhere to these standards not only avoid legal and financial pitfalls but also foster environments where residents can thrive.

 The journey to compliance begins with a commitment to understanding and integrating the requirements of Title 22 into every aspect of facility management.
-This includes investing in the continuous professional development of staff, particularly through programs like RCFE administrator certification training.
+This includes investing in the continuous professional development of staff, particularly through programs like RCFE Administrator certification training.

 Well-trained staff are the backbone of compliant operations, capable of implementing best practices and responding adeptly to regulatory changes.